geminerald/pressie/README.md

 * Ability to locate someone's list and quickly select item of choice.
 * Navigation elements work as designed and are clear and intuitive.
 * Website is fully responsive across all devices and navigation elements etc. alter as required.
-*
-*
+* Wishlists are fully configurable and editable.

 ## Design Choices:

 The theme of this project is gift giving, as a result the design is themed around being upbeat and positive.
-Using the resources in <a href='https://www.crazyegg.com/blog/colors-proven-to-boost-sales/'>this</a> blog I was able to pick out a colour scheme that has been proven to boost sales/interaction with a web page.
+The Colour theme was taken from <a href="https://visme.co/blog/website-color-schemes/">Visme</a>

 One key issue throughout this project is the fact that this website will often be used to bridge a generational gap.
 At times of gift giving it would be usual for people to buy gifts for someone in a different generation and it would often be more difficult to do so compared to someone in one's own generation.